siemdejong/skinstression/README.md

 ### Prerequisites
 #### CUDA
-The implementation allows use of CUDA enabled GPUs.
+This project expects CUDA enabled GPUs.
 Run `nvidia-smi` to see if there are CUDA enabled GPUs available.

 #### Data